North Carolina Secretary Of State LLC: Everything You Need to Know

 - If filing to do business in North Carolina as a foreign LLC, a registered agent must be appointed and must be physically located in North Carolina.

 - An Application for Certificate of Authority for a Limited Liability Company must be submitted to the SOS along with a $250 filing fee by the foreign LLC.
 A certificate of legal existence or of good standing provided by the home state of the LLC must accompany the Certificate of Authority application.
 The validation of legal existence or good standing must be no more than six months old.

 - If the name chosen by the foreign LLC is not available in the North Carolina business name database, the foreign LLC must use a fictitious name within the state.
 When submitting the initial paperwork to the SOS, a copy of the resolution to adopt a fictitious name agreed to by the LLC's manager should be attached to the application.

 Q. Do I need to consult with an attorney before forming an LLC?

 A. It is recommended that you consult with an attorney who will explain the different structures and help you choose the one that would work best for your business.

 Q. My LLC will be selling products.
 Is there anything I need to do?

 A. Yes.
 You need to register with the Department of Revenue for North Carolina to satisfy North Carolina sales tax requirements.

 If you need help with a North Carolina secretary of state LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.